JUST LIKE THAT by THE PORTUGAL WEDDING PHOTOGRAPHER

 I am grateful that my first black and white print was a disappointment in my improvised laboratory in my bathroom.
 It was what allowed away.
 A way full of disappointments, experimentations, almost there but not yet, and building in me the perception, the feel on my fingertips, on my eyes, in that strange thing that does not come in the books but moves us forward and, finally, a black and white print worthy of the name.
 And how I felt it.
 I had never felt it with the photographs taken in color negative and printed in the lab, or the slides I received in small cards or plastic frames that, with great fanfare, after dinner, annoyed everybody to see them projected on the wall.
 It was, for sure, that mystic connection with that Agfa warm tone paper sheet that never left me, while my improvised darkroom worked in my bathroom and, today, serves me as a model in my new lab, inside the computer.

 I say thank you for all of this.
-The time changed, like Bob Dylan’s song, the tools also, but the essential in quit the same.
-A photograph is a photograph and I do not find anything on the new apps inside the labs that are the computers, crazy machines that let us blow out our imagination at heights of Himalaya, I repeat, I do not find almost anything that could not be done in my improvised lab in my bathroom.
+The time changed, like Bob Dylan’s song, the tools also, but the essentials in quite the same.
+A photograph is a photograph and I do not find anything on the new apps inside the labs that are the computers, crazy machines that let us blow out our imagination at heights of the Himalayas, I repeat, I do not find almost anything that could not be done in my improvised lab in my bathroom.

 After so much was done, after my black and white improvised lab in my bathroom, life and her needs so wanted, since some while ago when I become a wedding photographer, to find myself, again, with that first black and white print that brought me to the wonderful and precious world of photography, the one with the light and the lack of it, the stories it tells, the mounters and valleys even if they are not there, laughing and crying.
 Of life.
 Life printed on paper forever and, ever, in black and white or, better, in the scale of grays as I like it most.